Need advice? Call now on 01639 888833

 The New Peugeot Instinct

 Peugeot do have an interesting track record of creating a real mixed bag of concept cars.
 2014’s Peugeot Exalt was a fine, solid piece of engineering which although undoubtedly looked “of the future”, it wasn’t a future too distant or too alien.
-The Peugeot 20cup which was rolled out in front of disbelieving eyes in 2005 resembled the front end of a car welded onto the back end of a moped.
+The Peugeot 20cup, however, which was rolled out in front of disbelieving eyes in 2005 resembled the front end of a car welded onto the back end of a moped.
 Not a great moment.

 Thankfully, the Instinct is closer to the former than the latter example.
 The stealth bomber good looks and sharp lines certainly give it a slight “other world” look we would expect from a concept car, but like the Exalt, it would not invite laughter being driven into a supermarket car park.